H-Elbez/Fi_Aman/README.md

 Providing a high tech solution in order to decrease death rate in el Hajj, Guinness world record breaker and being at the biggest Hackathon in the middle east and north Africa.

 ## What we learned
-Team work,Drone remote controlling and going from an idea to a complete project both in technical and besiness part.
+Team work, Drone remote controlling and going from an idea to a complete project both in technical and besiness part.